 Cellectis Presents Data on Two TALEN®-based Gene Therapy Preclinical Programs for Patients with Sickle Cell Disease and Mucopolysaccharidosis type I at ESGCT 2022

-/EIN News/ -- NEW YORK, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Cellectis (the “Company”) (Euronext Growth: ALCLS - NASDAQ: CLLS), a clinical-stage biotechnology company using its pioneering gene-editing platform to develop life-saving cell and gene therapies, announced today that the Company will present both an oral and poster at the European Society of Gene and Cell Therapy’s (ESGCT) 29th Congress, to be held in Edinburgh from October 11-14, 2022.
+NEW YORK, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Cellectis (the "Company") CLLS, a clinical-stage biotechnology company using its pioneering gene-editing platform to develop life-saving cell and gene therapies, announced today that the Company will present both an oral and poster at the European Society of Gene and Cell Therapy's (ESGCT) 29th Congress, to be held in Edinburgh from October 11-14, 2022.

 Arianna Moiani, Ph.D., Senior Scientist & Team Leader Innovation Gene Therapy, will give an oral presentation on encouraging pre-clinical data that leverages TALEN® gene editing technology to develop a hematopoietic stem and progenitor cell (HSPCs)-based gene therapy to treat sickle cell disease.